 Typically, AAII looks at the weighted relative strength over the trailing four quarters.
 The weighted four-quarter relative strength rank is the relative price change for each of the past four quarters.
 The most recent quarterly price change is given a weight of 40% and each of the three previous quarters are given a weighting of 20%.

-Columbia Financial, Inc. has a Momentum Score of 71, which is Strong.
+Renasant Corporation has a Momentum Score of 50, which is Average.

-Renasant Corporation has a Momentum Score of 56, which is Average.
+Columbia Financial, Inc. has a Momentum Score of 72, which is Strong.

 The Momentum Grade Winner: Columbia Financial, Inc.